-The Oracle Database Gateway for Teradata provides support for stored procedures which return result sets.
+The Oracle Database Gateway for SQL Server provides support for stored procedures which return result sets.

 By default, all stored procedures and functions do not return a result set to the user.
-To enable result sets, set the HS_FDS_RESULTSET_SUPPORT parameter in the initialization parameter file.
+To enable result sets, set the HS_FDS_RESULTSET_SUPPORT parameter value to TRUE.